 - Increasing pain, redness, swelling, yellow or green drainage, bleeding, or bruising at the incision site

 - Side effects from medicines, such as rash, nausea, vomiting, or headache

 - A fever of 100°F (38°C) or higher

 - Numbness or loss of motion

-Also call your doctor if you notice the sudden swelling of your breast.
+Also contact your provider if you notice sudden swelling of your breast.